jlianacastillo/jlianacastillo/README.md

 ~Student certified in cloud foundations with amazon web services and university new leon (México) ☁️

--Speaker at pioneras dev 🧡
+~Speaker at pioneras dev 🧡

 -Cofounder Network WE (Women Engineering). 🙋‍♀️